 PhD In Communication Systems

 After a challenging and rewarding decade in academia, I am thrilled to announce that I have been awarded a PhD in Network Communications from Lancaster University.
-This journey began with a three-year bachelor’s degree at Blackpool and The Fylde College, followed by a master’s degree in Cybersecurity at Lancaster University.
+This 10 year journey began with a three-year bachelor’s degree at Blackpool and The Fylde College, followed by a master’s degree in Cyber-Security at Lancaster University.

 I am incredibly grateful for the support from my mentors, colleagues, and family throughout this journey.
 Thank you to everyone who has been part of this adventure—I look forward to the new opportunities and challenges that lie ahead!